 You can read about HEPA and MERV 13 high-quality air filters at this link.

-And if you would like to learn about what you can do to treat the symptoms of influenza if you are unlucky enough to catch it, here is a link to our podcast with Dr. Roger Seheult.
+And if you would like to learn about what you can do to treat the symptoms of influenza if you are unlucky enough to catch it, here is a link to last year’s podcast with Dr. Roger Seheult.
 Dr. Seheult is quadruple board-certified in Internal Medicine, Pulmonary Diseases, Critical Care Medicine, and Sleep Medicine through the American Board of Internal Medicine.
 HIs current practice is in Beaumont, California, where he is a critical care physician, pulmonologist, and sleep physician at Optum California.
 Dr. Seheult describes medical topics better than anyone we know and his practical advice is quite compelling.

 You may also find our eGuide to Colds, Coughs & the Flu helpful.
 It can be found under the Health eGuides tab at this link.